Ten day campervan trip around Iceland

 Stop at Svörtuloft lighthouse.

-After a bit of bumpy drive, we arrived at the bright yellow lighthouse.
+After a bit of bumpy drive with our campervan, we arrived at the bright yellow lighthouse.
 The rock formations along the edge are spectacular.
 It’s also a great place for bird watching and for taking a deep breath.

 Stop at Arnarstapi